Belvedere, Vienna: Gardens

-The Belvedere Gardens were designed in the formal French manner with clipped hedges, gravelled walks and jeux d'eau by Dominique Girard who trained in the gardens of Versailles as a pupil of André Le Nôtre.
-Extensive mythological references throughout the gardens allude to the rise of Prince Eugene with a sculptural program linking him to the god Apollo.
-A great water basin in the upper parterre and the stairs and cascades peopled by nymphs and goddesses that links upper and lower parterres survive, but the patterned bedding has long been grassed over; it is currently being restored.
+The Belvedere Gardens were designed in the formal French manner by Dominique Girard, who had trained in the gardens of Versailles.
+The main garden extends between the Lower and Upper Belvedere over three large terraces.
+Its design includes symmetrical parterres, water basins, steps, cascades, clipped hedges, and sculptures.

+The gardens contain extensive mythological references that allude to the rise of Prince Eugene, with a sculptural programme linking him to the god Apollo.
+A great water basin in the upper parterre and the stairs and cascades connecting the upper and lower parts of the garden survive, although the original patterned bedding was later replaced in part by lawns.

-The painting View of Vienna from the Belvedere by Bernardo Bellotto depicts a famous perspective of the city center of Vienna called the Canaletto Blick.
-This view as seen from the Upper Belvedere Palace with the Gardens in the foreground still plays a significant role in urban planning discussions when it comes to altering the skyline of the historic city center.
+The painting View of Vienna from the Belvedere by Bernardo Bellotto depicts a famous perspective of Vienna's city centre, often known as the Canaletto Blick.
+This view, seen from the Upper Belvedere with the gardens in the foreground, has played a role in urban planning debates concerning the skyline of Vienna's historic centre.